 To Make the Dough: Add flour, salt, and yeast to a large bowl and whisk to combine.
 Add olive oil and water and stir with a wooden spoon until no dry flour remains.
 Dough will be quite wet.
 Do not add more flour.
 Cover bowl tightly with plastic wrap and place in refrigerator at least 12 hours and up to 3 days.
 While dough ferments, make the breadcrumbs and sauce (both can be made ahead).

-To Make the Breadcrumbs: Adjust an oven rack to the middle position and preheat the oven to 300°F. Spread bread slices on a rimmed baking sheet and bake until completely dry, about 30 minutes.
+To Make the Breadcrumbs: Adjust an oven rack to the middle position and preheat the oven to 300°F (150°C).
+Spread bread slices on a rimmed baking sheet and bake until completely dry, about 30 minutes.
 Break up bread into rough pieces with your hands then transfer to a food processor.
 Add olive oil and cheese and process into a fine powder.
 Set aside until ready to use.
 Breadcrumbs can be stored in a sealed container at room temperature for up to 3 days.

-To Make the Sauce: Heat olive oil and onions in a large straight-sided sautée pan over medium high heat until sizzling.
+To Make the Sauce: Heat olive oil and onions in a large straight-sided sautée pan over medium-high heat until sizzling.
 Continue to cook, stirring frequently, until onions are deep golden brown, about 20 minutes total.

 Add oregano, red pepper flakes, and anchovies and cook, stirring constantly, until fragrant, about 30 seconds.
 Add tomatoes and stir to combine.
 Bring to a simmer then reduce to lowest possible heat and cook, stirring occasionally, until deep red, rich, and thick, about 30 minutes.
 Season to taste with salt and set aside.
-Sauce can be stored in a sealed container in the fridge for up to one week.
+Sauce can be stored in a sealed container in the fridge for up to 1 week.

 Carefully spread a generous layer of sauce to within 1/4-inch of the edges of the dough, taking care not to deflate the dough excessively (You may not need all the sauce).
 The sauce will spread better if it's allowed to come to room temperature first.
 Add a layer of grated cheese.
 Top the entire top surface with the cheesy bread crumbs (you may not need all the crumbs).
 Drizzle with more olive oil.
-Bake directly on the stone until top is golden brown and bottom is crisp and bubbly when you peek with a metal spatula, about 25 minutes total, rotating once half way through cooking.
+Bake directly on the stone until top is golden brown and bottom is crisp and bubbly when you peek with a metal spatula, about 25 minutes total, rotating once halfway through cooking.

 Remove from the pan using a thin metal spatula and transfer to a cutting board.
 Serve immediately.

-Precise scale, rimmed baking sheet, food processor, baking stone
+Digital scale, rimmed baking sheet, food processor, baking stone